A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

 The fields are filled with herbs and vegetables depending on the season.

-You can use freshly harvested vegetables to cook in the kitchen of the inn or make fresh herb tea.
+You can use freshly harvested vegetables to cook in the kitchen of INASHIKI NEST or make fresh herb tea.

 宿の目の前の広々とした家庭菜園の一部